Posterior linearisation smoothing with robust iterations: Simulation results

 \subsection{Coordinated turn (CT) model with bearings only measurements}

 We extend the experiment from \cite{lm_ieks} to include the \ipls methods along with the \ieks method of the original paper.
-We also include an extended analysis of different metrics across iterations, averaged over 100 independent realisations.
-The experiment setup is the same as in the original experiment with a true trajectory simulated from a coordinated turn model and measurements of bearings only.
+The experiment setup is a sequence of true states $\xSeq$ of length $\tsFin=500$, simulated from a coordinated turn model and measurements of bearings only.
+See the appendix for a full specification of the CT model.
 The bearings measurements come from two sensors placed at $(-1.5, 0.5)^{\top}$ and $(1, 1)^{\top}$ respectively, with relatively high noise with variance $\sigma^2 = 1/2^2 \ \rad^2$.

 A single realisation is shown in \cref{fig:ct:realisation}, along with examples of estimated trajectories from the different models.